caraya/personal-blog/content/blog/ebooks-a-new-look-and-an-update.md

 The other part is education.
 While there are many professionals in the #eprdctn community there is no standard curriculum that we can point to as a requirement for people entering ebook publishing.
 A few years ago there was [a vendor push to create an #eprdctn certification](https://storify.com/LauraB7/eprdctn-certification).
 I remember I opposed the idea at the time because I doubted the need for such a credential back then and wondered if it wasn't an exercise in futility.
 Now I wonder if we're not in a position where the community generates requirements for a certification and we get serious about adopting it.

-It's also worth looking at Laura Brady's Storify of an [#eprdct discussion about professional development](https://storify.com/LauraB7/professional-development-in-eprdctn).
+It's also worth looking at Laura Brady's Storify of an [#eprdctn discussion about professional development](https://storify.com/LauraB7/professional-development-in-eprdctn).
 May we get the roots of training and certification from it?

 ### Why are we stuck in epub2?